-The MDEQ works with many water users and industry contractors on an individual basis throughout the assessment process to ensure withdrawals are implemented in an efficient manner that reduces the impact to water resources.
+EGLE works with many water users and industry contractors on an individual basis throughout the assessment process to ensure withdrawals are implemented in an efficient manner that reduces the impact to water resources.
 This assessment process incorporates both supply-side management of the water resources using a specialized database that tracks cumulative impact of withdrawals at the sub-watershed level, and demand-side management by notifying all affected water users when withdrawal limits begin to be approached in an area.
-Michigan's common law reasonable use doctrine is the legal foundation underlying the assessment process, and also promotes the conservation and efficient use of water in its own way when conveying to water users that water is a shared, finite resource under this doctrine.
+Michigan's common law reasonable use doctrine is the legal foundation underlying the assessment process.
+It also promotes the conservation and efficient use of water in its own way when conveying to water users that water is a shared, finite resource under this doctrine.
 Users are encouraged to conserve up front, rather than when required to in the event of a conflict situation when supplies are limited or overtaxed.
+The LQW assessment process is designed to be adaptive and able to respond to changing environmental conditions.